kbarbary/website/pages/index.rst

 I am a Project Scientist at the `Berkeley Center for Cosmological Physics`_ and a Data Science Fellow at the `Berkeley Institute for Data Science`_ at UC Berkeley.

-In part of my job, I study cosmology using Type Ia supernovae as part of the `Nearby Supernova Factory`_ (SNfactory) SNfactory is an experiment designed to study nearby Type Ia supernovae in depth in order to enhance their use for cosmology.
+In part of my job, I study cosmology using Type Ia supernovae as part of the `Nearby Supernova Factory`_, an experiment designed to study nearby Type Ia supernovae in depth in order to enhance their use for cosmology.
+In the other part of my job, I write and maintain open-source scientific software (primarily for astronomy research) and investigate ways to make it easier for scientists to use programming tools to accomplish their research.

 Previously, I was a postdoc at `Argonne National Lab`_, in the High Energy Physics division.
 I did my PhD at `UC Berkeley`_ with Saul Perlmutter as part of the `Supernova Cosmology Project`_.

-One of my main interests is in open-source scientific software and how to make it easier for scientists to discover, use and contribute to it.
-See `software </software>`_ for some open-source projects I'm involved with.

 Very occasionally, I write up some of my explorations in open-source scientific software in the `blog </blog>`_ section of this site.

 .. |twitter| image:: images/twitter.png
 .. |google+| image:: images/google+.png